-Revenue Administration, 2010).
-In Massachusetts, at least 9% of land is under a form of current use assessment that requires a forestry management plan.
-There is variation in the type of data available across states to quantify land enrollment in current use taxation, with reports based on taxable value in Massachusetts and on acres enrolled in other states.
-To create a single measure of land in current use assessment, we construct a state-specific percentile ranking for each municipality (see Appendix B and Fig. A2).
+410 form of current use assessment that requires a forestry management plan.6 There is variation in the type of data available across states to quantify land enrollment in current use taxation, with reports based on taxable value in Massachusetts and on acres enrolled in other states.
+To create a single measure of land in current use assessment, we construct a state-specific percentile ranking for each municipality (see Appendix B and Figure A2).

-3.5.
-Municipal characteristics
+3.5 Municipal Characteristics

 We expect that the characteristics of a municipality are potential mediators of property tax impacts when new land protection occurs.
 To test these relationships, we collect data on the size and growth of each municipality's property tax base, community type by residential density, the existing share of land protected, the share of vacation homes, and the median household income.
-Summary statistics are given in Table 1 and characteristics are mapped in Fig. A2.
+Summary statistics are given in Table 1 and characteristics are mapped in Figure A2.
 Details of the construction of each of these variables are described in Appendix B.

-4. Empirical strategy
+4. Empirical Strategy

-4.1.
-Main estimation approach
+4.1 Main Estimation Approach

-We estimate the effect of land protection on property tax rates and other fiscal outcomes using a panel data approach where we model changes in tax rates as a function of lagged changes in land protection within each town and relevant controls.
+We estimate the effect of land protection on property tax rates and other fiscal outcomes 430 using a panel data approach where we model changes in tax rates as a function of lagged changes in land protection within each town and relevant controls.
 Specifically, we calculate differences in the tax rate and in the percent of land protected from each year to the next and average these over three-year time periods.
-We thus use seven three-year time periods for the tax rate outcomes: 1994-1997, 1997-2000, 2000-2003, 2003-2006, 2006-2009, 2009-2012, 2012-2015.
-Lagged land protection is correspondingly calculated for three-year time periods from 1991 to 2012.
+We thus use seven three-year time periods for the tax rate outcomes: 1994-1997, 1997-2000, 2000-2003, 2003-2006, 2006-2009, 2009-2012, 2012-2015.7 Lagged land protection is correspondingly calculated for three-year time periods from 1991-2012.

 We use differences in tax rates and differences in land protection (rather than levels) to subtract out the time-invariant determinants of tax rates within each town.
-We average these differences across three years to reduce the influence of outliers in individual annual periods and to account for the fact that land protection dates may be measured with some lag because of event timing.
-Since the choice of a three-year time step is a somewhat arbitrary modeling decision, we include robustness checks with two-year and four-year average differences (Section 5.7).
-We model the change in tax rates as a function of the lagged change in land protection to reduce the possibility of reverse causality and to allow time for municipalities to adjust their tax rate following changes in assessments.
+We average these differences across three years to reduce the influence of outliers in individual annual periods and to account for the fact that land protection dates may be measured with some lag because of event timing.8 Since the choice of a three-year time step is a somewhat arbitrary modeling decision, we include robustness checks with two-year and four-year average differences (Section